David-Barnes-Data-Imaginations/davidgnome_alpha/README.md

 <img src='./src/dgnome2.png'>
 <br>
 - davidgnome will provide an explanation, then offer the options for the command.
 Results may vary dependant on the model.
 You may also have to play around with the system prompt for small models.
+- I have tested a much longer prompt template with the small models, and strangely enough they performed far worse with a longer prompt template.
+This may well be due to the system info and terminal history pushing the context windows limits.
 - If the code is flagged as potentially having risk, or if it is not on the list of risky commands (that I could remember offhand, with little thought), it will be flagged and you need to press 'Y' for 'Yes', or 'N' for 'No'.
 <br>
 <img src='./src/caution.png'>